oal/admin/README.md

 -   Make column searchable: `search`
 -   Custom label for column: `label='Custom name'`
 -   For time.Time fields: `format='01.02.2006'`
+-   Custom field width / column width `width=4` (Optional, if not specified, 12 / full width is default.)

 This project is still early in development.
 More documentation and features will be added over time.